koenhoeymans/cal.txt/README.md

       - bring back books to library

-An event is named within square brackets.
+An event is optionally named within square brackets.
 The optional starting and ending time precede the event name.

       - [anniversary Parker]